-The South Bay Heritage Museum is a Chapter and part of The Friends of the Chula Vista Library and has operated the museum since 2015 in order to locate, collect, display, preserve and record materials of local historic importance for Chula Vista and the South Bay Area.
+The Chula Vista Heritage Museum is a Chapter and part of The Friends of the Chula Vista Library and has operated the museum since 2015 in order to locate, collect, display, preserve and record materials of local historic importance for Chula Vista and the South Bay area.

-When the museum building was demolished in 2015, the Museum and historical documents were moved into the C.V Civic library and CVHS (Chula Vista Heritage Society) entered into a MOU with the Friends of the Library to operate the museum.
-Chula Vista Heritage Society works in conjunction with the South Bay Historical Society to promote and preserve the history of our community.
+When the museum building was demolished in 2015, the Museum and historical documents were moved into the Chula Vista Civic Library and CVHM (Chula Vista Heritage Museum) entered into a MOU with the Friends of the Library to operate the museum.
+Chula Vista Heritage Museum works in conjunction with the South Bay Historical Society to promote and preserve the history of our community.

 We’re excited about our current exhibit opened October 2022-2024 “Filipinos in San Diego County.
 The Filipino community in the South Bay will share its vibrant culture and history.